JereKuusela/valheim-world_edit_commands/publish/README.md

 - v1.4
 	- Adds a new parameter `to` to the `spawn_object` command to even distribute multiple object.
 	- Adds a new parameter `guide` to the `object` command to visualize the affected area.
+	- Adds a new parameter `mirror` to the `object` command to mirror the position and rotation of objects.
 	- Adds a new parameter `from` to the `object` command with same behavior as the `center` parameter.
 	- Renames the parameter `refPos` to the `from` (like in the `terrain` command).